Guide to the Leonidas Cardoso Archive

 Military and political career

-Leonidas Cardoso’s military career is recorded in documents from the time he entered the War School in Porto Alegre in 1905 until the end of his life as a retired divisional general, such as those that evoke the support he gave to the Revolta dos 18 do Forte de Copacabana in 1922, which cost him imprisonment in the Escola de Comando e Estado-Maior do Exército (ECEME) and later transfer to Óbidos and Belém, in Pará, and Manaus, in Amazonas; the 1930 Revolution, which brought Getúlio Vargas to the presidency of the Republic; and the Constitutionalist Revolution of 1932.
-The documentation also shows the period in which, having been promoted to major, he acted as cabinet officer for the Minister of War, Pedro Aurélio de Góis Monteiro.
+Leonidas Cardoso’s military journey is documented from his admission to the War School in Porto Alegre in 1905 through his eventual retirement as a divisional general.
+The archive includes records of his support for the Revolta dos 18 do Forte de Copacabana in 1922, an action that led to his imprisonment at the Escola de Comando e Estado-Maior do Exército (ECEME) and subsequent transfers to various posts across Pará and Amazonas.
+Also chronicled are his roles in the 1930 Revolution, which brought Getúlio Vargas to power, and the Constitutionalist Revolution of 1932.
+Other documents reflect his service as a cabinet officer for War Minister Pedro Aurélio de Góis Monteiro after achieving the rank of major.